-Updated June 28, 2023: We’ve added more clarity to 1st party, 2nd party, and 3rd party data definitions and examples, and presented a revised solution for using it to spearhead sales.
+Updated June 28, 2024: We’ve added more clarity to 1st party, 2nd party, and 3rd party data definitions and examples, and presented a revised solution for using it to spearhead sales.

 As more companies switch to online B2B sales, buyer intent data is gaining in both popularity and importance.
 Successful businesses realize that having actionable data at hand related to how likely web visitors are to buy is critical.

+Understanding your customers through audience data, including first-party, second-party, and third-party data, is essential for building better experiences.
 With accurate buyer intent data, sales and marketing teams can create tailored campaigns, personalized follow-ups, and educational content that addresses any issues that prevent your audience from buying.

-Buyer intent data allows you to segment website visitors, prioritizing those with the higher chance of converting.
+Buyer intent data allows you to segment website visitors, prioritizing those with a higher chance of converting.
 That way, your BDRs can focus on high-buyer-intent leads and increase sales without doing any extra work.

 What are the different types of buyer intent data?
 Where do you source it?
 And how do you use it to sell more?